 Kate misses Royal Ascot for second year as she aims for right balance

-The Princess of Wales’s public appearances have increased in recent weeks and she has attended three high profile events.
+The Princess of Wales’ public appearances have increased in recent weeks and she has attended three high profile events.

 The Princess of Wales has pulled out of attending Royal Ascot as she continues to find the right balance following her treatment for cancer.

-Kate is said to be disappointed at not attending the famous social and sporting occasion in Berkshire with her husband and the King and Queen.
+Kate is said to be disappointed not to join her husband and the King and Queen at the famous sporting and social occasion in Berkshire.

-But it is understood she is trying to find the right balance as she fully returns to public-facing engagements.
+But it is understood Kate is trying to find the right balance as she fully returns to public-facing engagements that have featured an element of flexibility since her cancer diagnosis.

+Kate’s mother Carole Middleton was at Royal Ascot despite her daughter missing the event and was photographed making her way through the racegoers with her daughter-in-law Alizee Thevenet around the time it was announced the princess would not be attending.

 Racegoers had been hoping to see Kate as William was named as one of the figures awarding race prizes during the second day of the meeting.

-She was named in the list of guests joining Charles and Camilla in the carriage procession.
+She was named in the list of guests joining Charles and Camilla in the traditional carriage procession.